ivan-zapreev/ML-PT/README.md

 ``ML-PT % docker build -t python-ml-pt .``

 # TODOs
-1. Event though the maximum % od noize in DBSCAN is 2.8%, one can try to reduce the noize levels by reducing *min_samples*
+1. Event though we get at most 2.8% of noize when running DBSCAN, one can try to reduce the noize levels by reducing *min_samples*